rzelazko/lime-tracker/README.md

 ### Production build

+Prerequisite for production deployment is to have Firebase CLI installed: `npm install -g firebase-tools`.

+Verify connection to the Firebase project with `firebase use`.

 Run `ng build` to build the project for production deployment.
 The build artifacts will be stored in the `dist/` directory.

+Run `firebase hosting:channel:deploy beta` to create and deploy to a preview channel.

+Perform full deplyment (hosting, security rules, etc.) with `firebase deploy` or `firebase deploy --only hosting` to have only frontend deployed.

 ## Links to used project and libraries